milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Control Over Your Information

 Control over your information and settings is a core part of Snapchat experience.
-Here, we give you more details on the types of settings that are available, link out to our data download tool, and provide instructions on how to delete data or your account.
+You can access, update, and delete your information, decide who can contact you, and download your data from within the Snapchat app.
+Below, we give you more details on the types of settings that are available, link out to our data download tool, and provide instructions on how to delete data or your account.

 We want you to be in control of your information, so we provide you with a range of tools, including: